bitburner-official/bitburner-src/markdown/bitburner.ns.nformat.md

 RAM cost: 0 GB

 Converts a number into a string with the specified format options.
 This is the same function that the game itself uses to display numbers.
-The formatted number is based on the provided formatOptions, and on the interface settings related to numeric display (locale, hide trailing decimal zeroes, ram format, etc.)
+The formatted number is based on the provided formatOptions, and on the Numeric Display settings (all options in Options-<!-- -->&gt;<!-- -->Numeric Display)